-As Adopted by the Veterans Memorial Library Advisory Board March 21, 2017 Board is now a Governing Board~2022
+As Adopted by the Veterans Memorial Library Advisory Board March 21, 2017

 If a serious situation occurs with violation of the Patron Code of Conduct, a staff member should fill out an accident or incident form and send a copy to the city manager.
 If police are called, please note the case number and obtain a copy of the police report.